sidebar hamburger menu

 KernelCare Enterprise 2.12-5 or higher

-KernelCare Enterprise Extra patchset includes all the security fixes from KernelCare Enterprise for AlmaLinux, CentOS 6, CentOS 7, and CentOS 8 as well as symlink protection and IPSet bugfix for CentOS 6.
+KernelCare Enterprise Extra patchset includes all the security fixes from KernelCare Enterprise for AlmaLinux, CentOS 6, CentOS 7, and CentOS 8 as well as symlink protection and the IPSet bugfix for CentOS 6.

-To enable extra patches without update, run:
+To enable extra patches without an update, run:

 The ‘extra’ patch will be applied on the next automatic update.